 Health Care Administration Major

-Charter Oak's new online bachelor's degree in Health Care Administration is designated to provide professionals working in the health care industry, or a health care related industry such as insurance, with the knowledge required to create, implement and efficiently administer programs and services delivered by health care and health care related organizations.
-This major requires a minimum of 42 credits.
+The Bachelor of Science in Health Care Administration is designed to provide professionals working in the health care industry with the knowledge required to create, implement and efficiently administer programs and services delivered by health care organizations.

 One of the following: